 - 1. Ensure a COVID-19 secure environment. - 2.
 Strict adherence to hand hygiene between all recipients of the vaccine. - 3.
-All staff should wear a fluid shield mask and all individuals attending the Flu clinics should wear a face covering. - 4.
+All staff should wear a fluid shield mask and all individuals attending the COVID-19 clinics should wear a face covering. - 4.
 On a risk assessed basis, wear single use gloves, an apron and eye protection if there is a risk of contact with blood and bodily fluids.

-People should be advised not attend flu clinic if they have been unwell, have COVID-19 symptoms or have been in contact with someone who has COVID-19 symptoms.
-People self-isolating should not come to flu clinics.
-People should of course be recalled for their flu vaccination when it is safe to do so.
+People should be advised not attend the clinic if they have been unwell, have COVID-19 symptoms or have been in contact with someone who has COVID-19 symptoms.
+People self-isolating should not come to the COVID-19 clinics.
+People should of course be recalled for their COVID-19 vaccination when it is safe to do so.